 Overview : Geosystem Exploration and Petroleum GeoEngineering (GEPG)

 The Geosystem Exploration and Petroleum GeoEngineering (GEPG) program, as an Interdisciplinary Area of Specialization under the Geotechnical and Earth Resources Engineering (GTE) field of study, was conceived to respond to the high demand of highly qualified human resources in the upstream sector of an emerging oil and gas industry in the SE Asia region and beyond.
 In addition, the program trains professional skilled in applied and near-surface geophysics, groundwater engineering and development, site investigation for construction of onshore and offshore petroleum facilities.

-More than just offering an international environment for higher education and a pool of teaching faculty who are experts from the academe and the industry, the new field would allow students to take in cross-field courses in information and computational technology as well as management science, areas where modern geo-engineers feel they are inadequately trained.
+More than just offering an international environment for higher education and a pool of teaching faculty who are experts from the academe and the industry, GEPG program allows students to take the cross-field courses in information and computational technology as well as management science, areas where modern geo-engineers feel they are inadequately trained.

 A four-year bachelor's degree, or its equivalent in Geological, Geophysical, Petroleum, Mechanical and Civil Engineering.